Learning Abroad Center

 Housing & Meals

 Housing is provided in comfortable, well-equipped apartments or homestays.
-All students find out their housing placements about 2 weeks prior to departure
+You will find out your housing placements about 2 weeks prior to departure.

 Apartment

-Between 5 and 7 students usually share apartments, which include single or double bedrooms, bathrooms, and laundry.
-Meals are not included for students who choose this option, but each apartment has a full kitchen.
+Between 5–7 students usually share apartments, which include single or double bedrooms, bathrooms, and laundry.
+Meals are not included if you choose this option, but each apartment has a full kitchen.
 There are also numerous pubs and cafes within a short walk or "tube" (subway) ride from the residence.

 Homestay

-Students who choose the homestay option have a room to themselves.
-Breakfast and dinner are included during the week; students are responsible for lunch and meals on weekends.
+If you choose the homestay option, you will have a room to yourself.
+Breakfast and dinner are included during the week; you are responsible for lunch and meals on weekends.

 Excursions

-Cultural field trips in London, a theatre production, a full-day excursion to Bath and Stonehenge, and you choice of an excursion to Stratford-upon-Avon, Brighton, or Oxford are included in the program fee.
+Cultural field trips in London, a theatre production, a full-day excursion to Bath and Stonehenge, and your choice of an excursion to Stratford-upon-Avon, Brighton, or Oxford are included in the program fee.

-Students can also take advantage of My Global City events, a calendar of events centered around key themes that provides students a tool to help personalize their experience in London.
+You can also take advantage of My Global City events, a calendar of events centered around key themes that provides you with a tool to help personalize your experience in London.

 Flight

 The Learning Abroad Center works with Village Travel, a local travel agency, to arrange a coordinated flight for program participants.
-The flight is optional, and is arranged for those who want to fly with other program participants.
+The flight is optional, and is arranged if you want to fly with other program participants.
 Group flight information is typically available by the program application deadline, if not before.

 For immigration purposes, you should purchase a round-trip ticket, since you must be able to show your entry and exit dates from the United Kingdom.